Professional training of educators and other people working with children and youth

 The experts are:

 - Professor Ph.D.
-Igor Prpić, MD, neurologist from KBC Rijeka, Clinic for Paediatrics
+Igor Prpić, MD, neurologist from KBC Rijeka, Clinic for Pediatrics

-- D. Inge Vlašić Cicvarić, clinical psychologist from KBC Rijeka, Clinic for Paediatrics.
+- D. Inge Vlašić Cicvarić, clinical psychologist from KBC Rijeka, Clinic for Pediatrics.

-5) “Wool and I – a couple of friends!” – an innovative method of wet felting wool with hands and feet!
+“Wool and me – come and see!” – an innovative method of wet felting wool with hands and feet!

 This activity was created based on the experience of the instructors Petra Štimac and Barbara Fistonić, both social pedagogues, in working with children and youth at school and in the activities in our organization DIP.
 The development of this program which was approved by the Ministry of Science and Education for implementation in schools was started precisely because of the effectiveness of this educational method of working with children.